AdamMil/KubernetesClient.Fluent/README.md

 stream itself and must be retrieved from a list request.
 Support for resuming and for watching multiple items must be built on top, but the KubernetesClient Watcher object doesn't have a good interface for building on top of.

-The library provides two watch interfaces.
+To address these problems, this library provides two watch interfaces.

 * WatchReader\<T\> -- This class provides the events from a single watch request.
 It uses a pull-based interface.